mlochbaum/Singeli/README.md

 ## Language overview

 Singeli is primarily a metaprogramming language.
 Its purpose is to build abstractions around CPU instructions in order to create large amounts of specialized code.
-Programs will tend to do complicated things at compile time to emit programs that do relatively simple things at runtime, so it's probably better to orient your thinking around what happens at compile time.
+Source code will tend to do complicated things at compile time to emit programs that do relatively simple things at runtime, so it's probably better to orient your thinking around what happens at compile time.

 The primary tool for abstraction is the **generator**.
 Written with `{parameters}`, generators perform similar tasks as C macros, C++ templates, or generics, but offer more flexibility.
 They are expanded during compilation, and form a Turing-complete language.
 Generators use lexical scoping and allow recursive calls.
 Here's a generator that calls another one: